 Understand Your Right to Expunction

 Facing an arrest can be scary and stressful for anyone.
 The situation becomes even worse if you are forced to live with the effects of being arrested for a crime you did not commit.
-As part of our expungement services, we are happy to discuss your right to this process with you.
+As part of our expungement services, I am happy to discuss your right to this process with you.
 If you have been arrested for a felony or misdemeanor, you are entitled to have all records relating to the arrest expunged if you meet any of the following: